mia1024/cross-context-events/docs/typescript.md

 new NumberEvent("5") // TS2345: string is not assignable to number
 ```

-## Annotation in getEvent()
+## Annotation for getEvent()

-Similarly, if you use `getEvent()` to retrieve the event, you must provide a type annotation or typescript might get mad
+Similarly, if you use `getEvent()` to retrieve the event, you must provide a
-at you.
+type annotation or typescript might get mad at you.

 ```typescript
 import {getEvent, createEvent} from "cross-context-events"